The weights of simple modules in Category $\mathscr{O}$ for Kac-Moody algebras: An alternating formula for the weights of simple modules

+The right hand side of Equation \eqref{abf} is expanded in the manner explained above.
+We now prove Proposition \ref{wkpv}, and then turn to Proposition \ref{abott}.

-\begin{proof} By expanding $w \prod_{\alpha \in \pi_{I \setminus J}}(1 - e^{-\alpha})^{-1}$, note the right hand side equals: Therefore we are done by the Integrable Slice Decomposition \ref{slice} and the existing result for integrable highest weight modules with finite stabilizer \cite{Kass}. \end{proof}
+\begin{proof}[Proof of Proposition \ref{wkpv}] By expanding $w \prod_{\alpha \in \pi_{I \setminus J}}(1 - e^{-\alpha})^{-1}$, note the right hand side equals: Therefore we are done by the Integrable Slice Decomposition \ref{slice} and the existing result for integrable highest weight modules with finite stabilizer \cite{Kass}. \end{proof}

-Specialized to the trivial module in finite type, we obtain the following curious consequence, which roughly looks a Weyl denominator formula without a choice of positive roots:
+Specialized to the trivial module in finite type, we obtain the following curious consequence, which roughly looks like a Weyl denominator formula without a choice of positive roots:

 \begin{cor} Let $\g$ be of finite type with root system $\Delta$, and let $\Pi$ denote the set of all $\pi$, where $\pi$ is a simple system of roots for $\Delta$.
 Then we have:

 \end{cor}